- Advocated for the federal anti-FGM ban that was ultimately signed into law by then-President Trump.

 We fought alongside Senator Elizabeth Brown to pass a strong anti-FGM bill in Indiana.
 This law contains vital educational and outreach components and protects more than 5,000 women and girls at risk of, or living with, FGM.
 Senator Brown worked tirelessly to ensure no compromises were made that would weaken the bill and it was eventually passed unanimously: a feat almost unheard of in modern politics.

 We supported and sought to strengthen legislation that was introduced in Mississippi; unfortunately, both the Senate and House bills died in committee.
-Senator Angela Hill has, however, agreed to work with us to reintroduce the bill in 2022.

 We galvanized a survivor-led Coalition to End FGM/C in Connecticut.
 Although there was no progress in passing an anti-FGM bill this session, we will continue our efforts next year.